Azure/azure-sdk-for-net/src/ResourceManagement/DataFactory/DataFactoryManagement/DataFactoryManagementChangelog.md

     * AzureSearchIndexSink
 * The following authentication type has been added:
     * HttpAuthenticationType
-* Add ServicePrincipalId, ServicePrincipalKey, Tenant properties to AzureMLLinkedService:
+* Add ServicePrincipalId, ServicePrincipalKey and Tenant properties to AzureMLLinkedService:
     * Support update resource capability for Azure ML web service
 * Rewrite AzureDataLakeStoreLinkedService:
     * Support service principal-based authentication for ADLS